- CAPA Analysis

 - Print Summary

 SpiceJet is an Indian low cost carrier based at Indira Gandhi International Airport, New Delhi.
 SpiceJet one of India's largest airlines, serving domestic destinations across India.
-The airline commenced international operations in Oct-2010 and now operates service to Nepal and Sri Lanka.
+The airline commenced international operations in Oct-2010 and now operates service to Afghanistan, China, Maldives, Nepal, Oman, Saudi Arabia, Sri Lanka and the UAE.

 Location of SpiceJet main hub (Delhi Indira Gandhi International Airport)